How much should you save each month?

 Set up automatic savings

-Financial technology tools like Chase Autosave can help grow your savings automatically in your bank account.
+Financial technology tools like an auto save feature can help grow your savings automatically in your bank account.
 Automation can help support building a savings habit and is an effective way to help create a safety net.

-Available through the Chase Mobile App or online, Autosave allows you to set rules for putting away money daily, periodically, or every time you get paid.
-For instance, you can set a goal that allows Autosave to transfer $20 from your Chase checking account to your Chase savings account once per week.
-You can also set Autosave to put away a percentage of money into your savings each time you get a deposit.
+Your bank's mobile app can sometimes offer auto save features which can allow you to set rules for putting away money daily, periodically, or every time you get paid.
+For instance, you can set a goal that allows you to make an automatic transfer of $20 from your checking account to your savings account once per week.
+You can also automatically transfer a percentage of money into your savings each time you get a deposit.